Introduction

 - The game is played in order, with each Player getting one turn per rotation.

-- Each Player must receive the same amount of cards, generally three or seven.
+- Each Player must receive the same number of cards, generally three or seven.

 - The Dealer must know all the rules of the game, because the Dealer’s job is to deal out punishment cards to Players who break the rules.

-- New Players cannot be told the rules of Mao, and must instead play and observe the actions of other Players around them in order to deduce the rules of the game.
+- New Players cannot be told the rules, and must instead play and observe the actions of other players around them to figure it out.

 - Every time a Player breaks a rule, they will be dealt one penalty card that must be added to their hand.